antmicro/verible-gerrit-example/README.md

 1. Add paths to `verible-linter-action` and `verible` directories in the `PATH` variable
 2. Add path to reviewdog executable in `REVIEWDOG_BIN` variable.
 3. Set environment variables required by Gerrit.
-It can be done by running `source set_env.sh` command.
-However, you may want to change some of them.
+It can be done by running the `source set_env.sh` script.
+Please check the script to see if any adjustments are needed on your machine.

 # Usage
-The following steps assume that you have already created Change in Gerrit.\
+The following steps assume that you have already created a Change in Gerrit.\
 1. Go to the project directory
 1. Checkout a commit that is related to the Change.
 2. Run `verible_script.sh <change-id>`